-Harrow Bangkok follows the English National Curriculum with students taking their IGCSEs in Year 11 and A/AS Levels in Year 13.
+Harrow Bangkok follows the National Curriculum for England, with students taking their IGCSEs in Year 11 and A/AS Levels in Year 13.
 Since opening in 1998, the school has grown to a total of 1,600 students, the majority being Thai nationals.
-This all-through school for two- to 18-year-olds was one of the first in a wave of international schools to be set up by some of Britain’s most traditional private schools – and it has certainly stood the test of time.
+This all-through school for 2 to 18-year-olds was one of the first in a wave of international schools to be set up by some of Britain’s most traditional private schools – and it has certainly stood the test of time.

 Head teacher Michael Farley says,

 “Our school blends the heritage of the 450 years of Harrow’s high academic standards, traditions and service to community with innovative educational methods in a vibrant Thai setting.”